 In some cases, donors simply feel they don’t have enough information to know how to best support nonprofits in their community, and who needs to most help.
 Fidelity Charitable’s data shows that 30% of donors did not have the information they needed to feel they were making an effective donation.
-This is a year where every day is filled with a barrage of headlines that depict widespread crisis.
-As a nonprofit or small business, your primary goal with GivingTuesday messaging to be clear and concise about the needs of your organizations.
+This is a year where every day is filled with a barrage of headlines that depict widespread crises.
+As a nonprofit or small business, your primary goal with GivingTuesday messaging is to be clear and concise about the needs of your organizations.
 Be intentional with your campaign and give donors the information they need to feel they are effectively supporting their community.

 Sometimes it’s not a lack of financial ability, but a lack of information on who needs donations.
 GivingTuesday is your chance to make your case!

 2020 has brought many problems to the forefront: economic uncertainty, a global health crisis, and a reckoning with systemic racial injustice.
 It’s easy to feel overwhelmed and helpless, and many people are turning to local nonprofits and organizations to ask “what can I do?”
 Instead of simply asking for dollar donations, use GivingTuesday to educate and engage your community in the work you are doing and your cause.
 This is the perfect time to begin building relationships with members of your community that have the potential to last for years to come.